Fatboychummy-CC/CCTest-Framework/README.md

 #### `ASSERT_NOT_NIL`

-Asserts that a value is false.
+Asserts that a value is not nil.

 ```lua
 ASSERT_NOT_NIL(value: boolean)